-During this spectacular, 175-mile trip up the shore, be sure to explore at least one of the seven Minnesota State Parks found along the route, grab a photo at one of the many waterfalls, and sit down for an authentic, homemade meal at a charming small-town restaurant, many of which specialize in locally sourced fare.
+During this spectacular, 175-mile trip up the shore, be sure to explore at least one of the eight Minnesota State Parks found along the route, grab a photo at one of the many waterfalls, and sit down for an authentic, homemade meal at a charming small-town restaurant, many of which specialize in locally sourced fare.

 For a bird’s-eye view of the shore, take a ride on the Summit Express Gondola at Lutsen Mountains.
 Gliding from the shore to the Sawtooth mountaintops, the ride offers unparalleled views of the North Shore’s most dramatic fall scenery.
 Step out of your gondola at the summit for a meal with a view at the Summit Chalet, and enjoy a post-meal stroll on the scenic mountaintop hiking trails as the sun disappears out of view.

 Beyond simply chasing the fall colors, fall is the perfect time for “up north” outdoor adventures.
 Thanks to its brisk weather, dwindling mosquito population and beautiful backdrop of changing leaves, fall is one of the best times to get outdoors on the North Shore.

 Breathtaking landscapes and well-maintained backcountry campsites entice hikers to explore the scenic northern wilderness.